Grants Manual - Vanderbilt School of Nursing

 - As soon as award notification arrives:

-- Notify Sharon Stinson and Kathy Rivers regarding PR announcements.
+a.
+Notify Sharon Stinson and Kathy Rivers regarding PR announcements

-- Forward copy of award & terms to GM.
+b.
+Forward copy of award & terms to GM

-- Complete Effort Certification Training and provide date it was taken to the GM.
-(Must re-certify every three years.)
+c.
+Complete Effort Certification Training and provide date it was taken to the GM.
+(Must re-certify at intervals specified by VU policy.)

-- Complete IRB and provide approval letter to GM.
+d.
+Complete IRB application and provide IRB approval letter to GM.

 - Set up meeting with Sr. Associate Dean of Research and GM to review resource needs and finalize project and budget based on actual funding as well as other administrative/scientific issues.
 Topics of the meeting will include: